DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 ### Minecraft example

 Loki will be used to monitor logs of a [minecraft server.](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/minecraft)<br>
-A dashboard will be created, showing logs volume.<br>
+A dashboard will be created, showing logs volume in time.<br>
 Alert will be set to send a notification when a player joins.<br>

 **Requirements** - grafana, loki, loki-docker-driver, minecraft with logging